How to use an IWMS software

 Manage your lease portfolio

-By consolidating a business’s entire lease portfolio onto a single platform, an effective IWMS solution enables teams to track and accurately calculate rent and service charges easily, while integrated lease accounting tools simplify compliance with core accounting and financial reporting regulations, including IFRS 16.
+By consolidating a business’s entire lease portfolio onto a single platform, an effective IWMS solution enables teams to track and accurately calculate rent and service charges easily, while integrated lease accounting tools simplify compliance with core accounting and financial reporting regulations.

 Optimise space management and resource allocation